Notables uses of smoking in video games

 In Metal Gear Solid 4, Snake can smoke cigarettes to regain his ''Psyche'' meter, which determines how well Snake can perform in-battle, such as handling recoil and being able to aim steady.

-In Metal Gear Solid V: Phantom Pain, Big Boss has available a ''Phantom Cigar'' that is filled with a drug that heightens the character's perception of time, introducing the opportunity to fast-forward the clock.
+In Metal Gear Solid V: Phantom Pain, Venom Snake has available a ''Phantom Cigar'' that is filled with a drug that heightens the character's perception of time, introducing the opportunity to fast-forward the clock.

 Much like Phantom Pain, Francis York Morgan can smoke a cigarette to speed up time.
 However there's no actual in-game explanation as to how this occurs.